joshuamkite/terraform-aws-ssh-bastion-service/README.md

 - `golang` is the source and build directory for the go binary
 - `iam-helper` is made available as a read-only volume to the docker container as /opt.
-- `iam-authorized-keys-command` is the Go binary that gets the users and ssh public keys from aws - it is built during bastion deployment
+- `iam-authorized-keys-command` is the Go binary that gets the users and ssh public keys from aws - it is built during bastion deployment.
+Built directly on the host - we may look at a dockerised build in future
 - `ssh_populate.sh` is the container entry point and populates the local user accounts using the go binary
 - `sshd_worker/Dockerfile` is obviously the docker build configuration.
 It uses Ubuntu 16.04/18.04 from the public Docker registry and installs additional public packages.